abdhk/todo-starter/README.md

-# Introduction to Git and GitHub Tutorial for High School Students
+# Introduction to Git and GitHub Tutorial for High School Students [yahia]

 This tutorial introduces high school students to Git and GitHub, focusing on basic version control concepts and collaboration.
 It’s designed to be simple, hands-on, and engaging for beginners.